 It takes a lot of hotels, restaurants, shops and attractions to serve the hundreds of thousands of guests who visit Mackinac Island each year.
 And it takes a lot more people than Mackinac Island’s 500 year-round residents to run things.

-That’s why each year Mackinac Island broadcasts to the world a very important two-word message:
+That’s why each year the No. 1 Best Island in the Continental U.S. broadcasts to the world a very simple yet important message:

 Search jobs on Mackinac Island

 The best place to see what kinds of jobs are available is to check out the Mackinac Island Jobs page on Facebook.
 The Mackinac Island Tourism Bureau provides the page for Mackinac Island employers to promote job openings for the upcoming season.
-Some employers also will post openings on job sites such as Indeed.com
+Some employers also will post Mackinac Island job openings on sites such as Indeed.com.

 Apply for a job on Mackinac Island